-Okay, so you didn't get your flu shot and then you got sick-at least now you can't get the flu again right?
+Okay, so you didn't pay attention to the best time to get a flu shot and then you got sick–at least now you can't get the flu again right?

 No such luck.
 Turns out you can get the flu more than once in one season because there are multiple strains of the virus.
 However, "the vaccine protects against multiple strains of the flu," says Tankut.
 (Each year, the CDC predicts which strains of the virus will be the nastiest for the upcoming season and formulates the vaccine to fight the most common.)
 "Getting vaccinated, even after you've already come down with the flu, can prevent future infection from another strain of the virus," she explains.

 Where can you get the flu shot?

 You have two main options: Your doctor, or your local pharmacy.